UBC-DSCI/introduction-to-datascience-python/source/acknowledgements.md

 and to Philip Austin for his leadership and guidance throughout the translation process.
-We also gratefully acknowledge the UBC Open Educational Resources Fund and the UBC Department of Statistics for supporting the translation of the original R textbook and exercises to the python programming language.
+We also gratefully acknowledge the UBC Open Educational Resources Fund and the UBC Department of Statistics for supporting the translation of the original R textbook and exercises to the Python programming language.